 The Company's cash and cash equivalents are mainly deposited with several major financial institutions.
 At times, deposits in these institutions exceed the amount of insurance provided on such deposits.
 The Company has not experienced any losses in such accounts and believes that it is not exposed to any significant risk on these balances.
+The Company has placed its investments with high-credit quality issuers.
 The Company does not invest an amount exceeding 5% of its combined cash, cash equivalents and investments in the securities of any one obligor or maker, except for obligations of the United States government, obligations of United States government agencies and money market accounts.

-There were no customers that represented 10% or more of total net revenue for the years ended June 30, 2013, 2012 and 2011.
+There were no customers that represented 10% or more of total net revenue for the years ended June 30, 2014, 2013 and 2012.
+At June 30, 2014, one customer accounted for 13% of accounts receivable.
 At June 30, 2013, one customer accounted for 10% of accounts receivable.
-At June 30, 2012, two customers accounted for 16% and 10%, respectively, of accounts receivable.